fr4nc15co/BLE-HM10/README.md

 # BLE-HM10
-This is a repository for the ones interested in developing BLE COM with modules such as HM10 with their arduino or microprocessors
+This is a repository for the ones interested in developing BLE COM with modules such as HM10 with their arduino or microprocessors (It works with a PIC32MX from MPLAB) .
+I found several sources but none of then was working on the first shot or it simply something was updated and it is no longer valid.

 # IO DEVICE - ARDUINO
 This project sets up an Arduino to communicate with a Bluetooth Low Energy (BLE) HM-10 module using UART (serial communication).
 It uses the `SoftwareSerial` library to create a virtual serial port, allowing AT commands to be sent to the module to change its configuration, such as its device name.